Moving data to the cloud can make your business more productive, but how can you make sure you are prepared for the change?

 Cloud computing, which describes any data that is stored, managed, or processed on a network of remote servers, is rising in popularity for both individuals and organizations.

 It's one of the strongest areas of IT and one of the fastest growing, generating billions in revenue each year.
 The cloud service market, which is largely divided into three primary service models - encompassing infrastructure, platforms, and software - shows no sign of slowing.
-In fact, significant growth is predicted by experts over the next few years, although there are still barriers to access that exist.
+In fact, significant growth is predicted by experts over the next few years, although there are still barriers to access.

 At the start of the year, Gartner predicted that worldwide public cloud services would grow by 16.5 per cent across 2016 to hit a value of $204 billion.
 This is a significant increase from the $175 billion it generated in 2015.
 The analysts estimated that cloud advertising, which is the largest segment of the global cloud services market (commonly known as ad-tech), was due to grow by 13.6 per cent over the course of this year to reach $90.3 billion.